pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ## DevOps Day 2

-Finally it is day two.
+Finally, it is day two.
 This is the beginning of a choose-your-own-adventure wonderland and the opportunities go almost as far as your imagination.
 This is where we commit our code and plan our next change requests and enhancements.

 We can commit this code to git.
 Build a Github Actions Workflow to automate the CI testing of our IaC with every git pr or commit.
-Once you have a production ready IaC, you can add another to deploy to production clusters.
-If you run `make act` you will see how comfortable testing new github actions workflows can be in the convenience of your new enhanced IDE workflow.
-You can see the devcontainer workflow running yourself right away by executing `make act` as a starting point.
+Once you have a production-ready IaC, you can add another to deploy to production clusters.
+If you run `make act` you will see how comfortable testing new GitHub actions workflows can be in the convenience of your new enhanced IDE workflow.
+You can see the dev container workflow running yourself right away by executing `make act` as a starting point.

 To conclude, Pulumi is not a single tool.
 Pulumi is a complete cloud developer ecosystem.
-Together, tools, SDKs, and cloud services come together forming the most accelerated way to create your own cloud success legends.
+Tools, SDKs, and cloud services come together forming the most accelerated way to create your own cloud success legends.

-Follow [PulumiTV](https://youtube.com/@PulumiTV) for up-coming examples built on this solution and to see how Pulumi ESC brings safety to your secrets and more.
+Follow [PulumiTV](https://youtube.com/@PulumiTV) for upcoming examples built on this solution and to see how Pulumi ESC brings safety to your secrets and more.

 Because no hero's journey is complete without a gruesome account of what came before, I have included many of the manual steps required to reach this state one command at a time for the ~~morbidly~~ curious as well.